IBM/z_ansible_collections_samples/zos_subsystems/db2/README.md

 ## Released Version
 * Version 1.0 - Release Notes: (Released mm dd, 2021)

-### Note:
-<sup>[1](#footnote1)</sup> An application in DOE is a set of objects, such as tablespaces, tables, and indexes that are grouped to be managed and provisioned as a single unit for the use of an application program or a set of application programs.

 # Copyright

 © Copyright IBM Corporation 2021